Collagen

 How quickly your skin loses its collagen depends on how it stores elements, your genetics, and how much sun exposure you have had throughout your lifetime.
 Sun exposure is dangerous since the UV rays penetrate deep into our skin, causing cross-linking and wreaking havoc on our collagen stores.

 There is some debate about whether applying collagen topically affects the inner collagen layer of the skin.
-But, studies have suggested that the correct formulation can improve skin elasticity, thickness, and resiliency.
+However, studies have suggested that the correct formulation can improve skin elasticity, thickness, and resiliency.

 What Does It Do?